mcabrera-dev/meteoreact/README.md

 # METEOREACT

-This project is a demo project
+This project is a demo project for querying weather data from the el-tiempo.net [API](https://www.el-tiempo.net/api) with user login & registration

 ### Mandatory requirements
 - Create with CRA